cyan33/Zion-demos/README.md

 However, the review process could be flexible.
 For a tight due project, the base line is **"as long as it doesn't break down the code base and finishes the basic functionalities."**

+## UPDATE

+1. use `single quote` instead of `double quote`
+2. use es6 as much as possible
+3. a class file shoule be named in capital letters, like `Game.js`
+4. the files in `utils` are what we are gonna continue use in our future projects.